By ZEKE MILLER and DARLENE SUPERVILLE

 Biden, who arrived in Germany early Sunday, said G-7 nations, including the United States, will ban imports of gold from Russia.
 A formal announcement was expected Tuesday as the leaders hold their annual summit.

 Senior Biden administration officials said gold is Moscow’s second biggest export after energy, and that banning such imports would make it more difficult for Russia to participate in global markets.
-The officials spoke on condition of anonymity to discuss details before the announcement.

 British Prime Minister Boris Johnson said the ban will “directly hit Russian oligarchs and strike at the heart of Putin’s war machine.”

 “Putin is squandering his dwindling resources on this pointless and barbaric war.
 He is bankrolling his ego at the expense of both the Ukrainian and Russian people,” Johnson said.
 “We need to starve the Putin regime of its funding.”

 Gold, in recent years, has been the top Russian export after energy — reaching almost $19 billion or about 5% of global gold exports, in 2020, according to the White House.